LINK TO THE NORRISTOWN CORONAVIRUS RESPONSE HUB

 Montgomery County- Norristown Public Library

+The main building (at Powell and Swede streets) is open.
 Curbside pickup of materials is available.
 Some virtual resources are available to cardholders at www.mc-npl.org.
-All programs are canceled until further notice.